 Genetic analysis of Copper Age communities

-Our team joined the research group of Zsuzsa Siklósi ’MTA-ELTE Lendület Innovation Research Group’.
+Our team joined the research group of Zsuzsanna Siklósi ’MTA-ELTE Lendület Innovation Research Group’.
 The program, which will run from 2022-2027, is entitled "Individuals and communities, social networks and innovations in the Carpathian Basin in the Bronze Age" (https://lendulet-innovacio.hu/en/).

 In the interdisciplinary research group, our task is to genetically completely process specific cemeteries of the Copper Age, if possible, and to explore the systems of inter- and outward genetic relationships of the community members.
 This is performed by identity by descent (IBD) chromosome segment sharing analyses at the whole genome level.